-There are several algorithms that have been applied to segment vessels but not yet specifically used in the field of semantic aorta segmentation. \cite{Li_2006} developed an optimal surface detection method to detect multiple interacting surfaces, which was applied to segmentation tasks on more than 300 computer-generated 3D images. \cite{Egger_2007} proposed a fast vessel centerline extraction method, which can also be applied for aorta segmentation tasks. \cite{Bruyninckx_2010} applied a global optimization algorithm to segment liver portal veins from CT images. \cite{Sreejini_2015} applied a particle swarm optimization algorithm to segment retinal vessels. \cite{Tang_2012} used a minimum cost path algorithm to segment carotids from MRI.
+There are several algorithms applied to segment vessels, but not yet specifically used in semantic aorta segmentation. \cite{Li_2006} developed an optimal surface detection method to detect multiple interacting surfaces, which was applied to segmentation tasks on more than 300 computer-generated 3D images. \cite{Egger_2007} proposed a fast vessel centerline extraction method, which can also be applied for aorta segmentation tasks. \cite{Bruyninckx_2010} applied a global optimization algorithm to segment liver portal veins in CT images. \cite{Sreejini_2015} applied a particle swarm optimization algorithm to segment retinal vessels. \cite{Tang_2012} used a minimum cost path algorithm to segment carotids in MRI.
 These segmentation algorithms could potentially be extended to the field of aortic vessel tree segmentation.